Configuring Block User Login

 Enable

-This parameter enables soft blocking that prevents further attempts to compromise user account by blocking login page.
-The parameter is turned off by default.
+This parameter enables soft blocking, which prevents further login attempts by temporarily blocking access to the login page.
+It is disabled by default.

 Number of Failed Attempts before Blocking

-Specify the number of failed log in attempts after which login page will be blocked for further login attempts.
-Default value is 3.
+Specifies the number of failed login attempts after which the login page will be blocked to prevent further attempts.
+The default value is 3.

-Period of time in seconds, that specifies how long the login page will be blocked for further log in attempts after the user failed to log in the number of times specified in Number of Failed Attempts before Blocking property.
-Default period is 20 seconds.
+The duration in seconds that the login page will be blocked after the user reaches the number of failed login attempts specified in the Number of Failed Attempts Before Blocking property.
+The default duration is 20 seconds.

 Number of Failed Attempts Before Sending an Email

-A template for the emails that will be sent to notify about possible attack to the email addresses specified in Email Address property.
+Template for the emails sent to notify the addresses specified in the Email Address property about a possible attack.

-Blocking mail properties — includes places holders that will be replaced with actual data
+Includes placeholders that will be replaced with actual data:

-${date} — the date when the attack was performed
+• ${date} — Date when the attack occurred

-${time} — the time when the attack was performed
+• ${time} — Time when the attack occurred

-${sysName} — the name of the system specified by the systemName property
+• ${sysName} — Name of the system (as specified by the systemName property)

-${userName} — the name of the user for whose login the attack was performed
+• ${userName} — Name of the user whose account was targeted

-${ip} — IP address from which the last unsuccessful login was performed
+• ${ip} — IP address of the last unsuccessful login attempt

-${ipList} — the list of all IP addresses from which failed login attempts were performed
+• ${ipList} — List of all IP addresses from which failed login attempts originated

 Note!